willbushie/OurWeather/README.md

 # How To Run

-It is recommended to follow [this](https://reactnative.dev/docs/environment-setup?guide=native) tutorial.
-The tutorial listed walks through installing all dependencies and Android studio setup for device emulation too.
+If local development is desired, please refer to [this](./Docs/Setup.md) document for more details.

 ## Project Dependencies